 Smoked Brats, Spinach and Cheese Pasta Bake

-1 can (28 ounce) Itlalian style peeled tomatoes
+- 1 can (28 ounce) Italian style peeled tomatoes

 Inspiring More Families Around The Dinner Table More Often.
 Eating out is Expensive….Eating With Family Is Priceless